shiva09876098/Google-Bike-Share-Data-Analytics-Project/README.md

 ## Instructions
 To run the analysis:
 1. Clone the repository.
-2. Open the R scripts in RStudio and run them.
+2. Open the pandas scripts in RStudio and run them.
 3. Open Tableau workbooks to view visualizations.

 License This project is licensed under the MIT License - see the LICENSE file for details.